British Airways flights disrupted after airline suffers ‘technical issue’

-British Airways flights disrupted at Heathrow after airline suffers ‘technical issue’
+British Airways flights disrupted at Heathrow after airline suffers ‘significant technical issues’

-British Airways flights were hit by major disruption on Friday evening after the airline suffered what it said was a “technical issue”.
+British Airways flights were hit by major disruption on Friday evening after the airline suffered what it said were “significant technical issues”.

-Around a dozen flights due to depart from London Heathrow were delayed, according to the airport’s departures board, and videos posted on social media showed lengthy check-in queues.
+A number of flights due to depart from London Heathrow were delayed or cancelled, according to the airport’s departures board, and videos posted on social media showed lengthy check-in queues.

-However inbound British Airways flights appeared to be landing without delays.
+However inbound British Airways flights appeared to be landing without problem.

 A spokesperson for the flag carrier said flights were still operating and passengers were being checked in.